tyoeer/Chaoshead/docs/settings.md

 ```Lua
 settings.minimumPlayers
 ```
-The minimum amonut of players required to play this level.
+The minimum amount of players required to play this level.
 Should be a number between 1 and 4 inclusive.

 ```Lua
 settings.playersSharePowerups